yamerooo123/ResearchNBugBountyEncyclopedia/README.md

 <p>My philosophy i live by is there are only people who know and who don't.
 You don't know today doesn't mean you are dumb.
 Different people different stories, I like to hear their stories because good stories make the best knowledge!</p>

 I like to think and think again. like I'm living in the future where my head is constantly thinking all possibilities. this habit of mine is like a double-edge sword.
-It helps me see the outcome while stressing is killing me.
+It helps me see the outcome while stress is killing me.
 If you see me staring at the blank space please forgive me I'm having a life in my head. lol

 <h1>CVE records</h1>